Kaniehtiio Horn

+Kaniehtiio Alexandra Jessie Horn (née Batt; [ɡanjehˈdiːjo]; born November 8, 1986), also credited as Tiio Horn, is a Canadian First Nations (Kahnawake Mohawk) actress and filmmaker.
+She is the daughter of political activist Kahn-Tineta Horn and the half-sibling of athlete Waneek Horn-Miller.
+She is known to television audiences for her roles as Tanis on Letterkenny (2016–2023), Monica Bellow on 18 to Life (2010–11), Destiny Rumancek on Hemlock Grove (2013–2015), Gina on The Man in the High Castle (2016–18) and Deer Lady on Reservation Dogs (2021–2023).

+Horn is a two-time Canadian Screen Award winner for her work on Letterkenny.
+She won a Directors Guild of Canada Award for her feature directorial debut, the horror comedy Seeds (2024).

 Early life

 Horn was born in Ottawa and grew up in Ottawa and on the Kahnawake Mohawk reserve outside of Montreal.
 Her mother, Kahn-Tineta Horn, is a Mohawk former model and a political activist for the Kahnawake First Nation.
 Her father, who is of German and Scottish descent, is a lawyer.
-Horn, her mother and her older half-sister Waneek (later a broadcaster and co-captain of the Canadian women's water polo team at the 2000 Sydney Olympics) were notable participants in the 1990 Oka Crisis.
+Horn, her mother and her older half-sister Waneek (co-captain of the Canadian women's water polo team at the 2000 Sydney Olympics and later a broadcaster) were notable participants in the 1990 Oka Crisis.
 Waneek was stabbed in the chest by a soldier wielding a bayonet while holding Horn, who was then aged four; a photograph of the incident, published on the front page of newspapers, symbolized the standoff between Mohawks and the Canadian government.

 Horn decided to be an actress at a young age, but concentrated on swimming and water polo as a teenager.
 She graduated from Dawson College in 2005 for theatre arts, and appeared in a number of short films.